 Curries have become Britain’s national dish!
 Did you know that?
 Not meat pies, mushy peas or fish and chips!
 Nope.
 Everyone “goes for a Curry” over there; after a night of drinking, before a night of drinking, during a night of drinking lol… Curry in Britain has become as common and beloved as pasta and pizza for us.
-Everyone, even little old English ladies are making it at home on the regular.
-On the other hand, in my circle here in Montreal, I know people who claim they break out into a sweat when they eat it and some find the smell intoxicating (not in a good way) As comedian Sugar Sammy would say “ça sent les épices” (It smells like spices) 😀 So, where’s the disconnect here?
-For me, I’d say its an acquired taste because Indian cuisine feels so very far away from the European flavours I am accustomed to.
-We’re getting better though; our millennials are way more open and adventurous with food and why not?
-There’s a lot of great cuisines out there.
+Everyone!
+Even little old English ladies and are making it at home on the regular.
+On the other hand, in my circle here in Montreal, I know people who claim they break out into a sweat when they eat it and some find the smell overwhelming.
+As comedian Sugar Sammy would say “ça sent les épices” (It smells like spices) 😀 “We’re” getting better though; our millennials are way more open and adventurous with food and why not?
+There’s a lot of great cuisines to discover out there.

 So, I was on a mission!
-Like my once deep dislike of green beans; I couldn’t handle being one of the very few that didn’t like them!
+My first 2 experiences with Indian food were just ok.
+I didn’t know what I liked then; didn’t know what to order.
+Like my once dislike of green beans; I couldn’t handle being one of the very few that didn’t like them!
 So I ate them until I did!
+I figured out how I liked them cooked and seasoned and I love them now.
 Or what about the times I said, with such finality, ” Sushi?!
-I will never put a piece of raw fish in my mouth!” hmmm, we all know that was an absurd statement.
+I will never put a piece of raw fish in my mouth!” hmmm, that now rings as such an absurd statement.
 So I figure, if all of Britain is in love with curry, then I want to love it too.
 So after years of trying it here and there, I finally get the allure.
 The vibrant spices, the heat, the comforting textures, the variety… it’s very exciting.
-Now I crave it every once in a while.
+Now I crave it often!
 My favourites are the milder yellow curries, especially those containing coconut milk.
 The cravings sneak up on you; you start with a little of that irresistible Naan bread and a little butter chicken or chicken Korma over white rice and then the next thing you know, you can’t get it off your mind.

 So speaking of dishes you won’t be able to get off your mind, here is my very delicious recipe for a vegetable Curry, inspired by my friend, Claudia P (who I affectionately refer to as Claudia Jr. because we also hang around with Claudia A , another of my muses, who is slightly older) I digress….